t-kuester/pwdmgr/README.md

 Password Generator
 ------------------
-This repository also includes a simple password generator, that can be used via the command line or with a simple UI, that can also be invoked from within the password manager.
+This repository also includes a password generator, that can be used via the command line or with a simple UI, that can also be invoked from within the password manager.